Check local Docker images

 -h

-Displays help information about the script and its available flags.
+Displays help information about the script and its available options.
 If used then all other options are ignored.

 -n <text>